BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

   - Transport layer security employed

 Azure SQL database will enforce encryption (SSL/TLS) at all times for all connections.
-This ensures all data is encrypted "in transit" between the user and server irrespective of the setting of Encrypt or TrustServerCertificate in the connection string
+This ensures all data is encrypted and secured "in transit" between the user and server because of the connection string used: Encrypt=True and TrustServerCertificate=False.

 - TR 64: NP-04 **[done]**

   - Secure connectivity using whitelisting

-We have made use of Azure SQL database's firewall rules to only allow IP addresses, set in the SQL server, to access the database (essentially a whitelist)
+We have made use of Azure SQL database's firewall rules to only allow IP addresses, set in the SQL server, to access the database (essentially a whitelist).

 - TR 64: RS-04 **[done]**